Criticism of Islam: The expansion of Islam

 This "conquest by the sword" thesis is opposed by many historians who consider the transregional development of Islam a multi-faceted phenomenon involving a range of political, social, and economic processes.
 The first wave of expansion, the migration of the early Muslims to Medina to escape persecution in Mecca and the subsequent conversion of Medina, was indeed peaceful.
 In the years to come, Muslims defended themselves against frequent Meccan incursions until Mecca's peaceful surrender in 630.
 By the time of Muhammed's death in 632, most Arabian tribes had formed political alliances with him and embraced Islam voluntarily, creating a foundation for future regional expansion.
 In the centuries that followed, Islam extended beyond Arabia through a combination of military conquests and non-military means.
-While the early Islamic empires expanded into Syria, Persia, Egypt, and North Africa, Islam often remained a minority religion in those regions for several generations, a pattern that some scholars cite as evidence that political conquest did not inherently produce widespread religious conversion.
+While the early Islamic empires expanded into Syria, Persia, and North Africa, Islam often remained a minority religion in those regions for several generations, a pattern that some scholars cite as evidence that political conquest did not inherently produce widespread religious conversion.
 (Note: Scholarly research suggests that there was an inverse relationship between where Muslim political power centres were and where the most conversions occurred, which was on the political periphery.
 According to the Encyclopaedia of Islam, conquest was just one of several elements that helped Islam spread throughout the world.
 The systematisation of Islamic tradition, trade, interfaith marriage, political patronage, urbanisation, and the pursuit of knowledge must also be acknowledged.
 Along trade routes and even in the most isolated regions, Sufis contributed to the spread of Islam.
 The yearly hajj to Mecca, which brought together scholars, mystics, businesspeople, and regular believers from various nations, should be particularly noted as a contributing factor.
 Despite taking on more contemporary forms, these factors are still in force today.
 The expansion of Islam into western Europe, the Americas, Australia, and New Zealand has been facilitated by them.)

-In many regions outside the initial imperial sphere, particularly in Sub-Saharan Africa, Central Asia, and Southeast Asia, Islam spread primarily through trade, cultural integration, and missionary activities.
+In many regions outside the initial imperial sphere, particularly in Sub-Saharan Africa, Central Asia, and Southeast Asia, Islam spread primarily through trade, cultural integration, missionary activities, and conquests.
 Historian Marshall Hodgson writes that Islam became “a mass people’s religion on a wave of economic expansiveness,” as Muslim merchants and missionaries introduced the faith in commercial hubs and rural towns far removed from the centers of military power.
 These conversions were often voluntary and linked to the appeal of Islam's social order, legal institutions, and communal ethics.